Ecuador: Comparative Ecology and Conservation

 - View the 2014 Summer Catalog (PDF, 1MB)

 - Track Your Application Online

 - US State Department "Students Abroad"

 - SIT Study Abroad Gear

 Previous college-level coursework and/or significant preparation in environmental studies, ecology, biology, or related fields, as assessed by SIT.
 Four recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.

-Through this interdisciplinary program, students gain an understanding of the diverse ecological zones of Ecuador, major plant and animal adaptations to life in each zone, appropriate uses for natural resources, and current environmental issues along with management practices.
-Students are also introduced to a broad panorama of Ecuadorian life and culture; rich indigenous and Spanish history, traditions, and current values; and political, economic, environmental, social, and cultural challenges facing contemporary society.
-During the Environmental Research Methods and Ethics course, students learn how to integrate both social science and ecological field techniques through anthropological and field ecology projects.
-These skills will then be applied during the Independent Study Project (ISP).
-Throughout their coursework and life in Ecuador, students apply their Spanish to the theme of the program and a deeper understanding of Ecuador.
+Through this ecology program, students learn about the diverse ecological zones of Ecuador, major plant and animal adaptations to life in each zone, local use of natural resources, and current environmental and conservation issues.
+Students are also introduced to a panorama of Ecuadorian life and culture.
+During the Environmental Research Methods and Ethics course, students practice and apply ecological and biological field techniques and learn how to integrate these into their own research during the Independent Study Project (ISP).
+Throughout the program, students improve and apply their Spanish skills to broaden their understanding of Ecuadorian ecology and conservation as well as to gain a deeper understanding of the country.

 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.